A MUSIC + RESEARCH EXPERIMENT

 “Limbs and Bones”

-(FORTHCOMING MARCH 2019): A music video for the single “Limbs and Bones” from the 2019 album Build A Thing Of Beauty.
-Directed by Graeme O’Hara with illustrations by Anna Miles.
+A music video for the single “Limbs and Bones” from the 2019 album Build A Thing Of Beauty.
+Illustrated by Anna Miles and directed by Graeme O’Hara.

 “How Much Should We Pay Artists For Listening To Their Music?”